guildai/guildai/guild/tests/runs.md

     >>> len(run.short_id)
     8

-### Rundir files
+### Run directory files

-We can iterate files under a rundir using the `iter_files` method.
+We can iterate files under a run directory using the `iter_files` method.
 For our tests we'll use a helper that normalizes output for our tests:

     >>> def run_files(run):
     ...   return sorted([
-    ...     relpath(path, rundir)
+    ...     relpath(path, run_dir)
     ...     for path in run.iter_files(all_files=True)
     ...   ])

-We can iterate files under a rundir.
-Initially the directory is empty:
+We can iterate files under a run directory.
+Initially the directory is
+empty:

     >>> run_files(run)
     []

-We can initialize the rundir using `init_skel`:
+We can initialize the run directory using `init_skel`:

     >>> run.init_skel()
     >>> run_files(run)